 If you encounter an agent who does not respect the above principles, you can report him to a complaints committee specifically formed for this purpose.
 If your complaint is found to be grounded, it may lead to the temporary or permanent withdrawal of the logo for the agent in question.

-The secretariat will investigate whether the submitted complaint is complete, admissible and sufficiently funded.
+The secretariat will investigate whether the submitted complaint is complete, admissible and sufficiently grounded.
 The secretariat will then transmit an advice to the complaints commission.
-The final decision however will be made by the commission itself as well as the assessment of possible sanctions.
+The final decision, however, will be made by the commission itself as well as the assessment of possible sanctions.

 Complaints are to be addressed to DNS BE vzw, Secretariat COC, Koning Leopold I straat 1, Bus 2, 3000 Leuven, or sent to the e-mail address firstname.lastname@example.org.

-The complaint is only complete if the dossier contains the following elements:
+The complaint is only complete if the file contains the following elements: